-- 1. Duty and Responsibility Requirements (Administrative) - A. Extent to which tasks are homogeneous or varied and thus make different demands on the knowledge, experience, and versatility of employees. - B. Relative difficulty and complexity of work. - C. Extent of responsibility for effective and efficient utilization of physical, financial and human resources. - D. Extent to which employees develop, carry out, interpret and enforce policies and procedures. - E. Level and regularity of non-supervisory duties and responsibilities. - F. Consequence of errors in work performed.
+- 1. Duty and Responsibility Requirements (Administrative) - A. Extent to which tasks are homogeneous or varied and thus make different demands on the knowledge, experience, and versatility of employees. - B. Relative difficulty and complexity of work. - C. Extent of responsibility for effective and efficient utilization of physical, financial and human resources. - D. Extent to which employees develop, carry out, interpret - E. evel and regularity of non-supervisory duties and responsibilities. - F. Consequence of errors in work performed.